servirtium/README/starting-a-new-implementation.md

 Success is where the recording doesn't change regardless of how many time you run the tests (overwriting the .md files in tests/mocks/ (or whatever you have as that directory in Git)

-Note that this step requires the recording HTTP server to issue GETs to the real service for each request.
-That makes the recorder a "Man in the middle" (MITM).
+Note that Servirtium's record server is a deliberate man-in-the-middle - meaning that the climate-lib needs to invoke services on http://localhost:61417/climateweb/rest/v1/ instead of http://climatedataapi.worldbank.org/climateweb/rest/v1/.
+Specifically, the climate API test-harness needs to be configurable to choose the base domain name / port.
+A constructor arg is a good way to specify that, but language idioms differ.

 <img src="https://raw.github.com/servirtium/README/master/3.svg?sanitize=true">